dhrubo55/personal-blog/content/posts/day95-part1.md

 **The Problem:** Processing a large product catalog where each item needs enrichment from multiple services—pricing, inventory, and reviews.
 Sequential processing is too slow.

-This is a classic scenario where parallel processing shines.
+This is a classic scenario where parallel processing *can* provide speedup—**if I/O wait time dominates compute time**.
+Concurrency benefit depends on latency distribution and CPU contention (Goetz et al., 2006, Ch.
+8).
 Instead of waiting for each item to complete before starting the next, we can process multiple items concurrently.

 **The Solution:** Parallel processing with controlled thread pool and result collection.